Person as Verb

 - Harry Potter and the Order of the Phoenix: "One more lesson like that and I just might do a Weasley."
 (After Fred and George drop out in spectacular fashion.)

-- Done rather cruelly in Flowers for Algernon: Pulling a "Charlie Gordon" is messing up.
+- Done rather cruelly in Flowers for Algernon: Pulling a "Charlie Gordon" is messing up (Charlie himself doesn't get it, since the guy pulling a Charlie dropped a bunch of boxes, which he didn't do).

 - From one of the Dinotopia books, any instance of Ain't No Rule or Loophole Abuse is referred to as "Pulling an Andrew", after said Andrew wins an obstacle course race against a far more athletic dinosaur by simple virtue of ignoring the obstacles and running down the straightaway between the courses.